jaakkopasanen/AutoEq/README.md

 ![calibration](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/calibration/headphonecom_to_innerfidelity.png)

 Pictured data is for calibrating Headphone.com measurement to Innerfidelity measurement or in other words estimating how an individual headphone measured by Headphone.com would look like if it was measured by Innerfidelity.
-When using calibration data in `frequency_response.py` the curve is subtracted for raw data.

-**Warning** Using calibration will change the saved raw data and therefore when loading the result a new calibration must not be applied!
+Calibration data is not used as is in the results but instead Innerfidelity SBAF-Serious compensation curve was calibrated to be suitable for Headphone.com measurements.
+Calibration can be used between Innerfidelity and Headphone.com mainly to make headphones sound like other headphones when both models are from different sources.

 ## Technical Challenges
 Simply inverting headphone frequency response deviation from target response does not usually produce sufficient